The Apostle Saint Simon

 From this, we can deduce that Simon was a fanatical nationalist, a man devoted to the law, and a man filled with venom for anyone who dared to compromise with Rome.

-Nonetheless, Simon emerged as a man of faith.
+Nonetheless, Saint Simon emerged as a man of faith.
 He let go of all his hatred for his Master’s faith and the love he was willing to share with the rest of the disciples, especially Saint Matthew, the Roman tax collector.

-Simon the Zealot, the man who would have killed in loyalty to Israel, became the man who realized that God will not accept forced service.
+Simon the Zealot, the man who would have killed in loyalty to Israel, became the man who realized that God would not accept forced service.
 According to legend, he died as a martyr.
 His apostolic symbol is a fish lying on a Bible, which indicates he was a former fisherman who became a fisher of men through preaching.

 Saint Simon the Zealot was born in the 1st Century in Cana, Galilee.
 Saint Luke referred to him as the Cananean Zealot.

-Saint Simon the Zealot with Jesus
+Simon with Jesus

 Regardless of his previous political affiliations or personality, Saint Simon the Zealot became a disciple the day he followed Jesus.
 As one of Jesus’ closest followers, he discovered that Jesus came not to fight flesh and blood for a nation, but to fight spiritual forces for souls.